 6. Apartheid Ancient, Past, and Present Systematic and Gross Human Rights Violations in Graeco-Roman Egypt, South Africa, and Israel/Palestine, By Anthony Löwstedt.
 Page 77.

-Posted by Eileen Fleming on August 23, 2011, With 0 Reads, Filed under Americas, Iran, Israel, Middle East, Palestine, World.
+Posted by Eileen Fleming on August 23, 2011, With 1571 Reads Filed under Americas, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.